 - Are you going to batch different types of tasks for different days?
 For example, researching for new resources on Monday, reading and annotating on Tuesday and Wednesday, and summarizing or synthesizing your research on Thursday.

 Personal Tip 1: Once you get to that point of your project, pick your most energetic times of the day for writing rather than finding sources or reading.
 You’ll need that extra energy.
 I love Cathy Mazak’s take on this approach, which she calls finding your “tiger time.”
+Here’s a video with some time management strategies to help with your planning.

 Personal Tip 2: Write out your tasks for the week on Sunday night or Monday morning.
 Each night of the week, cross off any completed tasks and plan out your tasks for the next research day.
 Writing it all down makes it easier to remember just where you are in the process.